pbretern/thesis/README.md

 add the `mimosis.cls` to `\documentclass{miomosis.cls}` in the document preamble.

 # Inspiration
-LaTex-Project inspired by Bastian Rieck (https://github.com/Pseudomanifold/latex-mimosis)
+LaTex-Project based on Bastian Rieck (https://github.com/Pseudomanifold/latex-mimosis)